LeivoSepp/TrackMe-inReach-app-in-Azure-for-free/README.md

 # TrackMe inReach app
 #### https://track.ekstreem.ee/
 ### What is this app?
+1. For the peace of mind of my loved ones.
+2. To inspire others to dream more, learn more, do more and become more.
+3. Intuitive user experience.

 Share your Garmin inReach position and messages during your outdoor adventures in near real time.
-This website has almost zero cost using serverless technologies in Azure.
+Host this website with zero cost using serverless architecture in Azure.
 ### Public functionality
 ![Track](ReadmePictures/track.png)
 * People can follow you in the map.